dyozie/pivotal-hd-docs/content/getting-started/hawq/pxf-hbase-external-tables.md

 ```

-This completes the exercises on GPXF tables with data in HBase.
+This completes the exercises on pxf tables with data in HBase.
 We created the HBase tables, used importtsv to import data from hdfs into HBase.
-Finally we created gpxf tables pointing to these HBase tables.
+Finally we created pxf tables pointing to these HBase tables.